 The reason for the appeal

 Discuss in detail why you initially thought and still think you should be entitled to unemployment benefits.
 Provide information regarding your requirement in solid factual pointers along with supporting claims.
-Refer to your reason for unemployment and how you are struggling due to it without your own fault.
+Refer to your reason for unemployment and how you are struggling due to it without your fault.

 I would like to highlight that I am eligible for unemployment benefits considering that my previous employer laid me off due to the company closing down, which is something that I had no part to play in.
-You must also consider my active engagement in a job search ever since then, however I have not succeeded in that area yet and my family and I are struggling to survive, as we don’t have the finances to cover basic expenses.
+You must also consider my active engagement in a job search ever since then; however, I have not succeeded in that area yet and my family and I are struggling to survive as we don’t have the finances to cover basic expenses.
 I reiterate my humble request to kindly reassess the aforementioned situation and reconsider the decision regarding it.

-Reason behind denial
+Reasons behind denial

 Next, restate the reason you found in the notification (legally known as the Notice of Determination) in which the authorizing party declared the denial for your case.
 Being aware of the reasons for ineligibility aids in understanding the issue.

-According to the notice of determination, I am not eligible for unemployment benefits due to my voluntary resignation from XYZ company.
+According to the notice of determination, I am not eligible for unemployment benefits due to my voluntary resignation from XYZ Company.

 Applicable state laws and regulations